GoogleCloudPlatform/datacatalog-connectors-bi/google-datacatalog-qlik-connector/README.md

 # google-datacatalog-looker-connector

-Package for ingesting Qlik metadata into Google Cloud Data Catalog.
+Package for ingesting Qlik Sense metadata into Google Cloud Data Catalog, currently supporting below asset types:
+- Stream

 **Disclaimer: This is not an officially supported Google product.**